Mental Health Resources and Tools

 The above list of mental health resources is not a substitute for medical advice or professional counseling.
 While we at Take This want to provide you with resources, we do not recommend or endorse any particular site, treatment, therapy, or resource.
 We provide these links at our sole discretion but have not necessarily vetted or reviewed any particular resource.
 We assume no liability for the use of the information or resources on these sites and encourage you to use your own best judgment when reviewing these resources.

-If you live in the US and you’re having suicidal thoughts, reach out to the National Suicide Prevention Lifeline at 1-800-273-8255 or dial 9-1-1.
+If you live in the US and you’re having suicidal thoughts, reach out to the Suicide & Crisis Lifeline by calling to texting 988.
 If you’re outside the US, you can find local crisis lines at Suicide.org.
 If you’re even debating whether you should call them, you should call them.
-The National Suicide Prevention Lifeline handles all psychological crises, not just suicide.
+The Suicide & Crisis Lifeline handles all psychological crises, not just suicide.